 The employer might argue that it was the lying rather than the disability which was the reason for dismissal.
 However, the tribunal is likely to examine any such argument critically (see the Fitzpatrick case below).

-To seek to avoid liability, a prudent employer is likely to want to consider how far, if at all, the disability actually affects the person's ability to do the job, bearing in mind any reasonable adjustments - with a view to being able to use the objective justification defence, if it does dismiss.
+To seek to avoid liability, a prudent employer is likely to want to consider how far, if at all, the disability actually affects the person's ability to do the job, bearing in mind any reasonable adjustments - with a view to the employer being able to use the objective justification defence if it does decide to dismiss.